 When are financial aid refunds processed?

 Remaining financial aid funds, after tuition/fees and books, will be released for disbursement according to the schedule on the financial aid calendar.
 The actual date that you receive your refund is based on your designated refund preference.
 Financial aid will be credited to Central Piedmont student accounts based on the start date of each course.
 Every curriculum (for-college-credit) course has a 10% point (census date).
-The census date may be found on the course syllabus or in the summer 2019 census date information (PDF).
+Review census date information (PDF) or find it on your course syllabus.
 Financial aid will not be credited to a student account before the 10% point (census date) of each curriculum course.
 Refunds are processed throughout the semester based on the 10% point (census date) of each enrolled course, per the following refund schedule:

 Scheduled refund dates are subject to adjustment if technical problems, system issues, or other unplanned challenges occur.
 Refunds will be deposited into the account you designate by the end of the business day on the "Scheduled Refund Date."
 Refund dates are firm, and refunds will not be issued earlier than the scheduled dates.